 Mikaela at Voyageur Tripper has been canoeing, hiking, and camping for over ten years.
 She previously worked as a canoeing guide in Canada and spent a season guiding hiking and kayaking tours in the high Arctic.
 Mikaela is a Wilderness First Responder and Whitewater Rescue Technician.

-Photos: Canva Pro, unless otherwise noted.
+Photos for 2 Days in Banff source: Canva Pro, unless otherwise noted.